aegiswp/theme/README.md

 If after reading you still wish to contribute with code, the list of [open issues](https://github.com/atmostfear-entertainment/aegis/issues) is a superb place to start scrutinising for tasks.
 However, [pull requests](https://github.com/atmostfear-entertainment/aegis/pulls) are preferred when linked to an existing issue.

 Be advised that contributing is not just for developers.
 We welcome anyone willing to contribute with code, [testing](#getting-started), triage, discussion, designing while building patterns and templates, making Aegis more accessible, etcetera.
 So please, feel free to look through [open issues](https://github.com/atmostfear-entertainment/aegis/issues), and join wherever you feel most comfortable.

-## Development

-Aegis aims to load fewer assets as much as possible.
-With a very performant approach, it relies on the [Block Editor](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) and [Global Styles](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) to provide you with the grand part of the visuals, and will progressively move toward a more Full Site Editing experience.

-We strongly advise refraining from building any custom-built PHP or JavaScript-based workarounds for functionality that either Aegis or the [Block Editor](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) might provide.
-Aegis is the first of its kind, hybrid, minimalistic, lightweight, performant and aimed at individuals with color vision deficiency.
-So please, let us keep its code as simple as possible.

-According to those last two points, Aegis has no unnecessary build process.

-If you have [contributed](CONTRIBUTORS.md) to Aegis, due credit will be given. we will be updating [CONTRIBUTORS.md](CONTRIBUTORS.md) periodically with the names of contributors; however, feel free to open a [pull request](https://github.com/atmostfear-entertainment/aegis/pulls) or [issue](https://github.com/atmostfear-entertainment/aegis/issues) if we somehow omitted someone.

 ## Experimenting